dmpavlou/Ambient-Soundscape-Generator/README.md

      of the app.
 2. Drag and drop your audio file. (.mp3, .wav, .aif, .aiff, .flac)
 3. Select and capture the essence of your soundscape by manually starting and stopping the record button.
      Be mindful to turn it off to avoid unnecessary silence!
+     It is advised to capture around 3 seconds of sound as the essence of your soundscape, but feel free to experiment.
-4. Click START and enjoy.
+5. Click START and enjoy.

 SAVING THE RESULTS:
 As your soundscapes evolve in real-time, you might stumble upon a creation worth keeping.
 To save the results: